KaiwenLian/9440HW/README.md

 - Electric Vehicle Population Data
 - This dataset shows the Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) that are currently registered through Washington State Department of Licensing (DOL).

-creating dimensional modeling, breaking down these sources into a data warehouse via Google Cloud Platform (GCP) and producing a predictive model that performs an analysis on breaking down the top coefficents for predicting a 95% confidence interval on the salary range.

 ## Extract